zzonyo/trust-docs-test/source/index.html.md

 | direction              | string    | Position direction   "buy":Long "sell":Short                                                     |
 | last_price              | decimal    | Last Price                                                     |
 | \</data\>            |   |                                                        |

+### Note:

+ - Position topic will be pushed every 5s.

+ - When switching leverage with no positions, the event "switch_lever_rate" will not be pushed by the position topic.

 ## Unsubscribe Position Updates Data(unsub)